maproulette/docs/src/documentation/task-priority-rules.md

   order: 10.5
 ---

 Tasks within a challenge can be prioritized by challenge managers as high, medium, or low priority.
 Available higher priority tasks will generally be served to mappers ahead of lower priority tasks.
+(See below for details about how rules are applied.)

 Tasks are prioritized using priority rules that match against either task feature properties (such as OSM tags) or their geographic location.
 The rules are setup during challenge creation, and can be updated by editing the challenge.
 Updated rules are immediately reapplied when the edited challenge is saved, but it can take several minutes for that reprioritization process to finish on the server.